How can you tell if your tooth needs root canal treatment?

 Low-grade tooth infections, or infections whose pus can drain, may go totally unnoticed by the patient.
 In fact, a tooth's need for root canal treatment may remain undiscovered, even for some years.

-To a dentist, this is proof positive that a tooth needs root canal treatment.
+To a dentist, this is proof positive that treatment is needed.

 Why routine dental x-rays can be important.